ohdearapp/browser-extension/README.md

-# A Chrome and Firefox extension to quickly validate the certifcate and reachability of a site.
+# A Chrome and Firefox extension to quickly validate the certificate and availability of a site.

 This repo contains the source code of our browser extension.